gateweaver/gateweaver/packages/docs/docs/configuration/policies/rate-limit.md

 # Rate Limit

-The Rate limit policy allows you to control the rate at which requests to your gateway can be made, preventing abuse and ensuring fair use of resources.
+The Rate limit policy allows you to control the rate at which requests to your API Proxy can be made, preventing abuse and ensuring fair use of resources.

 ## Options